charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 11 Ext 1/Topics/By year/Combinatorics.md

  - When x items in an arrangement need to be together / consecutive, treat these as one item, and make the corresponding reduction to n.
      * For example when 5 different colour balls need to be arranged but red and yellow need to be next to each other than the number of arrangements is 4! treating the red and yellow as one.
      * But these x objects can be arranged in x! ways, in above case 2!
     * Therefore total arrangements  = 4! x 2!

- - Be on the lookout for the options in the ""other"" part of the arrangement.
+ - Be on the lookout for the options in the "other" part of the arrangement.
     * For example if questions asks how many ways can 3 people sit next to each other at a table of 7 people:
     * The 3 people can sit next to each other in 3! ways  - where they sit on round table is irrelevant
     * Don’t forget that the other 4 people can sit next to each other in 4! different ways